TedCha/spark-cluster-computer/README.md

 ### 2. Pi Configuration

+In this stage, we'll SSH into each Pi and setup some basic configuration.

+**Repeat the following steps for each Pi.**

+Plug in one Pi at a time; finish the setup configuration completely before moving on to the next Pi.

-SSH into each Pi individually and setup some basic configuration.
-Use this net-tools command to find the IP address of each Pi.
+Use this net-tools command to find the IP address of the Pi.

 ```bash
 $ arp -na | grep -i "dc:a6:32"
 ```

-If that doesn't work, you can also use your router admin interface to see a list of connected devices.
+If that doesn't return anything, you can also use your router admin interface to see a list of connected devices.

+The name of the device should be `ubuntu`

 After you're connected you'll be prompted to change the password.
-Change it to the same password on each Pi; something secure but easy to remember.
+Make the password the same on each Pi; something secure but easy to remember.

-Ensure that each Pi has their time synchronized using the following command:
+Ensure that the Pi has the time synchronized using the following command:

 ```bash
 $ timedatectl status